 Another advantage of its low-key nature is that it only weighs 1.3 KG without the storage disks, which is pretty light compared to most of other NAS units out there.

-To keep this unit operating, there's an Intel Celeron J3355 dual-core processor running @ 2.5 GHz in addition to 2 Gigs of DDR3L RAM which can be increased to 4 GB if you want to install a 3rd-party RAM memory in the other slot (something that most NAS manufacturers simply don't offer).
+To keep this unit operating, an Intel Celeron J3355 dual-core processor is running @ 2.5 GHz in addition to 2 Gigs of DDR3L RAM which can be increased to 4 GB if you want to install a 3rd-party RAM memory in the other slot (something that most NAS manufacturers just don't offer).

 All of this is enough for you to have a blazing-fast data transfer rate.

-According to Synology, the encrypted transfer speed can reach as high as 113 MB/s for read operations, while write operations are capped at 112 MB/s.
+According to Synology, the encrypted transfer speed can reach as high as 113 MB/s for reading , while writing speed is capped at 112 MB/s.

 In terms of connectivity, there are three USB 3.0 ports, in addition to a single Gigabit Ethernet port and eSATA port for connecting an external hard drive.